rbellamy/flyway-slick-codegen/README.md

  * [Using Flyway with Play 2.4.x and Slick 3.x][8]
  * [Activator play-slick-codegen-flyway-seed][9]
  * [Flyway Play Module - doesn't work with Slick][10]

-## Commentary

-SBT seems to fight me the whole way.
-I've spent days on this.
-I'm very frustrated.

-While I am by no means the best developer on the planet, I felt like I had a pretty firm grasp of the in's and out's of SBT.
-What I thought I knew was garnered through extensive work trying to understand SBT, including building and maintaining a couple of SBT plugins as well as contributing to OSS SBT plugins:
-* [sbt-docker-helper][2]
-* [sbt-native-packager][3]

-The level of attention required to solve apparently simple problems seems tremendously high.

-Said another way: _Using SBT is really hard.
-Using SBT should be really easy._

 # Overview